SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Preliminaries

-\textbf{Scalable SGRL Design.} Efficient subgraph extraction is the main direction of recent system works to scale SGRL models.
-These techniques include PPR-based \cite{bojchevski2020scaling,zeng2021decoupling} and random walk-based \cite{yin2022algorithm} subgraph samplers, node neighborhood sampling through CUDA kernel (DGL, \cite{dgl67}), tensor operations (PyG, \cite{pyg22}), and performance-engineered sampler (SALIENT, \cite{kaler2022accelerating}), as well as parallel sampling for temporal graphs \cite{zhou2022tgl}.
-Some frameworks also customize data structures to better support subgraph operations and gain higher throughput, such as associative arrays in SUREL \cite{yin2022algorithm}, temporal-CSR in TGL \cite{zhou2022tgl} and GPU-orientated dictionary in NAT \cite{luo2022neighborhood}.
-To achieve scalable modeling design, ShaDow \cite{zeng2021decoupling} restricts receptive fields to localized subgraphs and thus decouples the depth and scope of GNNs.
-GDGNN \cite{kong2022geodesic} employs node representations along geodesic paths for predictions to avoid complex structural feature construction.
-BUDDY \cite{chamberlain2022graph} uses subgraph sketches for link prediction without explicitly constructing query-induced subgraphs.
-However, these works partially address SGRL's scalability issues (bottleneck of extraction, storage, or feature construction) or are limited to specific tasks e.g. link prediction.
-In contrast, \proj provides a general subgraph-based framework through comprehensive co-design in scalable sampling, efficient storage, and expressive modeling.
+\textbf{Scalable SGRL Design.} Recent works on SGRL models have primarily focused on efficient subgraph extraction.
+Various techniques have been proposed, including PPR-based~\cite{bojchevski2020scaling,zeng2021decoupling} and random walk-based~\cite{yin2022algorithm} subgraph samplers, node neighborhood sampling through CUDA kernel (DGL, ~\cite{dgl67}) and tensor operations (PyG,~\cite{pyg22}).
+Some frameworks have customized data structures to better support subgraph operations and gain higher throughput, such as associative arrays in SUREL~\cite{yin2022algorithm}, temporal-CSR in TGL~\cite{zhou2022tgl}, and GPU-orientated dictionary in NAT~\cite{luo2022neighborhood}.
+To achieve scalable modeling design, GDGNN~\cite{kong2022geodesic} utilizes node representations along the geodesic path between queried nodes for prediction, partially decoupling structural feature construction from subgraph extraction.
+BUDDY~\cite{chamberlain2022graph} employs subgraph sketches to avoid explicitly constructing subgraphs for link prediction.
+However, these works either focus on specific aspects of computational issues in SGRL, namely bottlenecks of extraction, storage, and feature construction, or are limited to one type of SGRL task.
+In contrast, \proj provides a comprehensive co-design approach in scalable sampling, efficient storage, and expressive modeling, offering a general and scalable framework for various SGRL tasks.